Find Help for Complex Accident Cases

 By working with an attorney who is skilled at these types of cases, you can take the necessary steps from the beginning to protect yourself and receive a fair settlement.

-At Huber Thomas & Marcelle, our Lyft and Uber accident attorneys are standing by to help you strengthen your case.
+At Huber Thomas Law, our Lyft and Uber accident attorneys are standing by to help you strengthen your case.
 We'll carefully review your matter and can provide information during a free consultation.

 What Can I Expect For A Lyft Or Uber Accident Settlement?